-- •the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - •the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - •the cost of contracting for the manufacture of our product and product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - •our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - •the costs to develop, acquire or in-license future product candidates or technologies; - •the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - •the timing, receipt and amount of sales of, or royalties on, our product and future products, if any; and - •the emergence of competing technologies or other adverse market developments.
+- •the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - •the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - •the cost of contracting for the manufacture of our product and product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization: - •our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - •the costs to develop, acquire or in-license future product candidates or technologies; - •the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - •the timing, receipt and amount of sales of, or royalties on, our product and future products, if any; and - •the emergence of competing technologies or other adverse market developments.

-We expect that existing cash, cash equivalents and short-term investments, combined with certain anticipated payments from the A&R Commercialization Agreement, as well as cost reductions from completed workforce reductions and operating efficiencies resulting from our planned transition of substantially all activities relating to tab-cel at the time of the BLA transfer to Pierre Fabre, will enable us to fund our planned operations into 2027.
-Such anticipated payments are estimates based on assumptions and plans that are subject to change and such changes could materially impact our cash runway.
-These assumptions include the receipt of future payments that are dependent upon the successful filing and approval of the tab-cel BLA, as well as the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
+We do not believe that our existing cash, cash equivalents and short-term investments are sufficient to fund our operations and ongoing activities in the near term, and believe that approximately \$15 million in additional financing is necessary to fund our ongoing activities required to achieve BLA approval for tab-cel.
+Such estimates are based on assumptions and plans that are subject to change and such changes could materially impact our expected cash runway.
+These assumptions include the receipt of future payments that are dependent upon the successful transition of substantially all activities relating to tab-cel to Pierre Fabre by the end of the first quarter of 2025, as well as the completion of specific development and regulatory activities by us and actions taken by third parties, and are, therefore, uncertain at this time.
+Any delay in these transition and other activities will create additional expenses and cash needs for us.